ntriga/pimcore-importdefinitions/README.md

 ## Runner
 A runner gets called before and after every line is imported from your data-source.
 This can help you do clean-up or similar stuff.

-To implement a new Runner, you need to implement the interface ```ImportDefinitionsBundle\Runner\RunnerInterface``` and add a new service
+To implement a new Runner, you need to implement the interface ```NtrigaImportDefinitionsBundle\Runner\RunnerInterface``` and add a new service

 ```yml
 acme_bundle.import_definition.my_runner: